 By our standards, we would consider Huda Beauty to be Cruelty-Free.

-All imported cosmetics sold in mainland China are required by law to be tested

-	on animals.
-However, Huda Beauty has confirmed they do not sell their products

-	in retail stores in mainland China and therefore they are not required to test
+Huda Beauty has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

-	on animals.

 Huda Beauty Vegan Product List

-	Below is a list of Huda Beauty products that are suitable for vegans and do not

-	contain any animal-derived ingredients or by-products.
+Below is a list of Huda Beauty products that are marked as ‘vegan’ and do not contain any animal-derived ingredients or by-products.

 Huda Beauty Vegan Makeup

 - #FauxFilter Skin Finish Foundation Stick – all shades

 - Demi Matte Cream Lipsticks – all shades

 - Diamond Lip Balm – Seductress, Negligee, Dirty Thoughts, Censored

 - Easy Bake Loose Baking & Setting Powder – all shades